Gabriel2409/obsidian_notes/BST.md

 ## Insertion

-Insertion works like look up but we progress until we reach a node that does not have the needee child and then add the value
+Insertion works like look up but we progress until we reach a node that does not have the needed child and then add the value

 ```python
 # val assumed not in tree